gsandoval09/Password-Generator/README.md

 #
 ## Installing

 No complicated steps needed for installing.
-Simply go to website, click generate password button, follow window prompt commands with either "Ok" or "cancel" and let the computer generate a password for you.
+Simply go to website, click on generate password button.

 ## Built With